About the studio

 Educating others

-In 2019 my first gardening book Wild about Weeds: Garden Design with Rebel Plants – an exploration into plants incorrectly labelled as weeds – was named The Times gardening book of the year.
-My follow up book A Greener Life: discover the joy of sustainable and mindful gardening was named The Times & Sunday Times gardening book of the year.
+My first gardening book Wild about Weeds: Garden Design with Rebel Plants – an exploration into plants incorrectly labelled as weeds – was named The Times gardening book of the year.
+My follow up book A Greener Life: discover the joy of sustainable and mindful gardening was named The Times & Sunday Times gardening book of the year, both becoming best sellers.
 I share what I have learnt with gardeners and other people in horticulture through my regular contributions to gardening publications including Gardener’s World Magazine, The Guardian, The Telegraph, RHS The Garden, Rakes Progress and Gardens Illustrated.

 Conservation and charity work